-If you check on your garden and notice your tender young seedlings look like someone has taken a mini-lawnmower to them, you may be dealing with cutworms.
+If you check on your garden and notice your tender young seedlings look like someone has taken a mini lawnmower to them, you may be dealing with cutworms.
 There are hundreds of species of cutworms, but basic control methods in the garden are the same for all types.
 Basic garden maintenance such as weeding, debris removal, vigilant monitoring and handpicking can help reduce cutworm damage.
 Beginning this process in early spring will have the most beneficial effect on young plants.

 Controlling weeds, grasses and plant debris both in and around the garden is an important preventive step because it reduces habitat and food favored by cutworms.
 Tilling the garden in early spring and fall can help kill cutworms or pupae or expose them to the weather and to predators such as birds.

 Transplants can be protected by making collars.
 A collar can be made of cardboard, stiff paper, plastic or aluminum foil.
 Wrap a collar around each stem extending it 1 to 2 inches into the soil and 2 to 3 inches above the soil.
 Tin cans with both ends removed can also make good collars to place over young plants.

 Because cutworms need to completely encircle a stem in order to munch it off, placing a nail or a wooden stick right next to the stem is another tactic to stop damage.

 Floating row covers or framed cages covered with screen door hardware cloth can be placed over developing plants and left in place through the growing season.
 These will keep cutworms out, but won't help with cutworms that may have overwintered in the garden soil.

 3. Natural Predators

 Natural enemies of cutworms include predators such as ground beetles, rove beetles, spiders, wasps, toads, parasitic nematodes and birds.
 Encouraging natural enemies can help keep cutworms under control.